-- 179. Additional risk factors are factors other than the ESRB and the ECB market risk factors that have a material contribution to the overall full revaluation results. - 180.
+- 192. Additional risk factors are factors other than the ESRB and the ECB market risk factors that have a material contribution to the overall full revaluation results. - 193.
 NTI is defined as in FINREP ('gains or losses on financial assets and liabilities FVPL, net').
-In particular, no one-off effects should be deducted or accounted for in the calculation of the NTI, i.e. historical data for NTI may not be adjusted unless the bank officially restated its accounts (e.g. for miss-valuing derivative positions) over the years in question.
-Banks that, in the course of their periodic financial reporting, present the interest income on assets in FVPL as a part of NTI, should report this income as a part of NII and remove it from the recurring NTI for historical and for projected values.
-This removal of NII from NTI is a requirement for all banks. - 181.
-Client revenues of items held with a trading intent are defined as all income feeding into the NTI excluding the P&L due to price movements and the associated marking-to-market of 'at risk' positions.
-Client revenues include (i) income generated from facilitating client trading activity (often a retained portion of the bid/ask spread), or (ii) trading fees and commissions (often a mark-up on the bid/ask spread), as well as prime services revenues and investment banking fees (if these fees are not already reported as part of the fees and commission P&L line). - 182.
-Optional derivatives are all derivatives as defined under IFRS 9 or IAS 39 having an optional pay off. - 183.
+In particular, no one-off effects should be deducted or accounted for in the calculation of the NTI, i.e. historical data for NTI may not be adjusted unless the bank officially restated its accounts (e.g. for misvaluing derivative positions) over the years in question.
+Banks that, in the course of their periodic financial reporting, present the interest income on assets in FVPL as a part of NTI should report this income as a part of NII and remove it from the recurring NTI for historical and projected values.
+This removal of NII from NTI on a best effort basis is a requirement for all banks.
+Bank shall describe in the explanatory note how this removal was carried out. - 194.
+Client revenues of items held with a trading intent are defined as all income included in NTI, excluding (i) the P&L due to price movements and the associated marking-to-market of 'at risk' positions and (ii) the impact of the CVA and reserves.
+Client revenues include (i) income generated from facilitating client trading activity (often a retained portion of the bid/ask spread) or (ii) trading fees and commissions (often a mark-up on the bid/ask spread), as well as prime services revenues and investment banking fees (if these fees are not already reported as part of the fees and commission P&L line).
+Banks shall describe in the explanatory note how client revenues have been estimated. - 195.
+Optional derivatives are all derivatives, as defined under IFRS 9 or IAS 39, that have an optional pay-off. - 196.
 CCR exposures are exposures related to the risk that the counterparty to a transaction could default before the final settlement of the transaction's cash flows.
-This refers to CCR as defined in Article 272 of the CRR, and to regulatory exposure for capital requirements as calculated in accordance with Article 273.
+This refers to CCR as defined in Article 272 of the CRR, and to regulatory exposure for capital requirements as calculated in accordance with Article 273 of the CRR.
 Exposure for P&L effects as set out in section 3.5.2 refers to the stressed current exposure of the bank i.e. current exposure following the application of the stress.
-The relevant exposure measure that should be used is current
+The relevant exposure measure that should be used is

-&lt;sup>6 FINREP template 2, row 280.
+&lt;sup>11 FINREP template 2, row 280.

-&lt;sup>7 This includes inter alias equity single name options, equity index options, equity basket options, equity variance options, equity volatility options, equity warrants, equity convertibles, equity convertible preferred, currency options, FX OTC options, currency swaptions, options on bond futures, options on interest rate futures, options on interest rate swaps, options on CDS.
-On the opposite, this excludes CDS - single names, CDS - basket, CDS - index, equity index futures, equity forward, equity swaps, equity variance swaps, equity volatility swaps, equity convertible swaps, currency futures, forward FX contracts, currency-linked notes, bond futures, interest rate futures, futures on swaps, single currency interest rate swaps, cross-currency interest rate swaps, basis swaps, bond forwards, forward rate agreements.
+&lt;sup>12 This includes, inter alia, equity single name options, equity index options, equity basket options, equity variance options, equity volatility options, equity warrants, equity convertibles, equity convertible preferred, currency options, FX OTC options, currency swaptions, options on bond futures, options on interest rate futures, options on interest rate swaps and options on CDS.
+On the other hand, this excludes CDS - single names, CDS - basket, CDS - index, equity index futures, equity forward, equity swaps, equity variance swaps, equity volatility swaps, equity convertible swaps, currency futures, forward FX contracts, currency-linked notes, bond futures, interest rate futures, futures on swaps, single currency interest rate swaps, cross-currency interest rate swaps, bond forwards and forward rate agreements.